 What happens if the US is on the Green list when I book my flight but not when it comes to time to travel?

 The only Green List that matters is the current list at the time of travel.
-If your country of origin is not on the Green list the day you depart then you will be subject to a 14 day quarantine on arrival.
+If your country of origin is not on the Green list the day you depart then you will be subject to a 14 day restricted movement period on arrival.